nodaguti/word-quiz-generator/ReadMe.md

 Word Quiz Generator even works against plain text files, but preprocessing and lemmatizing an original text improve the quality of a generated quiz.

-The generator treats a file whose name ends `.preprocessed` as the preprocessed version text, and whose name ends `.lemmatized` as the lemmatized version text.
+The generator treats a file whose name ends `.preprocessed` at the same directory as the preprocessed version text, and whose name ends `.lemmatized` as the lemmatized version text.

 ```
 ~/sources/foo-bar.txt               # original